Animal Sciences - ANSC

 ANSC 2650 EQUINE BIOMECHANICS AND SHOEING (3) LEC.
 2. LAB.
 2. Pr.
 ANSC 1000 and BIOL 2500.
 Anatomy, function and care of the horse foot; mechanical forces and joint/tissues health; hoof traits, quality and correction through shoeing.

 ANSC 2700 VALUE-BASED ANALYSIS OF MEAT ANIMALS (2) LAB.
 4. Pr.
 ANSC 1000.
 Comparative evaluation of body composition and application of federal grading standards to determine relative value and price of live animals, carcasses, and wholesale cuts.

 ANSC 2710 COMMERCIAL MEAT MANAGEMENT (4) LEC.
 3. LAB.
 2. The importance of meat in the food service industry, including food safety, purchasing, cooking and meat in the diet.
 For non-majors only.

-ANSC 2720 INTRODUCTION TO MEAT SCIENCE (2) LEC.
-2. Foundation course on the global meat industry with emphasis on meat products, modern processing techniques, concepts of food safety, sanitation, inspection, grading and meeting consumer demands.
+ANSC 2720 THE MEAT WE EAT (3) LEC.
+3. Foundation course on the global meat industry with emphasis on meat products, modern processing techniques, concepts of food safety, sanitation, inspection, grading and meeting consumer demands.